usnistgov/FIPS201/_FIPS201/frontend.md

 optional items SHALL generally be placed as described and depicted.
 Printed data SHALL NOT interfere with machine-readable technology.

-Areas that are marked as reserved should not be used for printing.
+Areas that are marked as reserved SHOULD NOT be used for printing.
 The reason for the recommended reserved areas is that placement of the embedded contactless ICC module may vary from manufacturer to manufacturer, and there are constraints that prohibit printing over the embedded contactless module.
 The PIV Card topography provides flexibility for placement of the embedded module, either in the upper